 Kenneth L. Smilovitch

-Lecturer, Arts Administration (2011).
 BCom, 1985, McGill University, Montreal; MBA, 1990, Richard Ivey School of Business, Ontario.
-Experience: Project Manager, Aboriginal Human Resource Council; Marketing Director, McGill University Executive Institute; Economic Development & Tourism, Arts Division, Government of the Northwest Territories; Marketing, Desrosiers Dance Theatre; Media Planner, Ronalds-Reynolds Advertising.
-Boards: Steering Committee Member, Youth Employment Services.
+Experience: Director, Duman Entrepreneurship Center; Project Manager, Aboriginal Human Resource Council; Marketing Director, McGill University Executive Institute; Economic Development & Tourism, Arts Division, Government of the Northwest Territories; Marketing, Desrosiers Dance Theatre; Media Planner, Ronalds-Reynolds Advertising.
+Boards: Steering Committee Member, Youth Employment Services; Evaluation Committee member, Unfunded List.
 Awards: NWT Arts Council; Canada Council for the Arts; Conseil des arts et des lettres du Quebec.
 Recordings: Drawing Down the Moon; Catch the Light Like Water; Surface Tension.
-Artist Residency: Residential Guitar Seminar, France.
+Artist Residency: Residential Guitar Masterclass, France.

-I am a performing artist, administrator, and educator with a background in management development, project management, and marketing.
+I am a performing artist, administrator, and educator with a background in management, entrepreneurship, and marketing.
 I hold a Bachelor of Commerce from McGill University with a concentration in marketing and an MBA from the University of Western Ontario, where I was president of the Business and the Arts Society.
-I am currently a mentor for a National Science Foundation/Museum of Science and Industry project to address the issue of nutrition in Chicago.
-The program employs arts-based learning to foster creative thinking, critical analysis, and problem solving.
+I was a mentor for a National Science Foundation/Museum of Science and Industry innovation incubator that employed arts-based learning to foster creative thinking, critical analysis, and problem solving.
+I am also an evaluation committee member for the Unfunded List providing detailed, candid and critical feedback for grant proposal candidates.